Symptoms of Bronchitis

 Cellular Therapy for Bronchitis

-In the case of bronchitis, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in bone marrow and/or in the patient’s venous blood.
-Stem cells derived from bone marrow tissue or blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and bone marrow, which requires special laboratory techniques to collect them.
+In the case of bronchitis, autologous cells are used, meaning they come from the patient’s own body, and can be found in bone marrow and/or in the patient’s venous blood.
+Cells derived from bone marrow tissue or blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and bone marrow, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are isolated.
 Then they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.